Set up a device template

 Select Device Property from the library.

-Display Name Field Name Data Type Device location deviceLoc location
+Display Name Field Name Data Type Device location deviceLocation location

 The field names must match the property names in the corresponding device code

-Once the real device is connected, the location that you added as a device property will be updated with the value sent by the device.
-The installation address, the location that you added as an application property, is an editable tile.
+Once the real device is connected, the location that you added as a device property is updated with the value sent by the device.
 Now that you've configured your location property, you can add a map to visualize the location in the device dashboard.

 Commands are used to remotely manage a device.
-They enable operators of your application to instantly run commands on the device.
+They enable operators to run commands on the device.
 You can add multiple commands to your device template that appear as tiles on the Commands tab for operators to use.
 As the builder of the device, you have the flexibility to define commands according to your requirements.

 How is a command different from a setting?

-Setting: A setting is a configuration that you want to apply to a device, and you want the device to persist that configuration until you change it.
+Setting: A setting is a configuration that you want to apply to a device.
+You want the device to persist that configuration until you change it.
 For example, you want to set the temperature of your freezer, and you want that setting even when the freezer restarts.

 Command: You use commands to instantly run a command on the device remotely from IoT Central.
 If a device isn't connected, the command times out and fails.
 For example, you want to restart a device.

-For example, you can add a new Echo command by selecting Editing Template, then clicking + New Command, and entering in the new command:
+For example, you can add a new Echo command by selecting the Commands tab, then selecting + New Command, and entering the new command details:

 |Display Name||Field Name||Default Timeout||Data Type|

-After you select Save and Done, the Echo command appears as a tile and is ready to be used to echo the device once your real device is connected.
+After you select Save, the Echo command appears as a tile and is ready to be used from the Device Explorer when your real device connects.
 The field names of your command must match the property names in the corresponding device code in order for commands to be run successfully.